Saints & Sinners (All Saints album)

 Saints & Sinners is the second studio album by English girl group All Saints.
 It was released in 2000, three years after their debut album, All Saints.
 The album reached number one in the UK, their only album to do so.
 Three tracks on the album were produced by William Orbit, best known for his work with Madonna on her Ray of Light album.
 The album received mixed reviews from music critics, praising the singles and the new direction of music, while some felt it was too similar to the Spice Girls and Madonna's album Ray of Light.

 Three singles were released from the album: "Pure Shores", "Black Coffee" and "All Hooked Up".
 Promo copies of the track "Surrender" began circulating in early January 2001, indicating it would have been the fourth proper single from the album had the group not disbanded soon after the album's release.
 The first single from the album, the Orbit-produced "Pure Shores", preceded the album by several months, having been previously released on the soundtrack for the 2000 film The Beach.
 It topped the UK singles chart and was certified double platinum.
 Second single "Black Coffee" also got to number one in the UK, whilst final single "All Hooked Up" peaked at number seven.

 The majority of the songs were written by Shaznay Lewis and Karl Gordon.
 Melanie Blatt wrote two tracks on the album, "I Feel You" and "Ha Ha", the former track being written in dedication to her daughter, while Natalie Appleton co-wrote the track "Dreams" with Samantha Fox.
 Fox said she is credited on the song as "Karen Wilkin".
-Commercially, Saints & Sinners wasn't as successful as its preceding album.
+Commercially, Saints & Sinners was not as successful as its preceding album.

 Background

-In 1999, three of the group's members – Nicole Appleton, Natalie Appleton and Melanie Blatt – were approached by Dave Stewart to appear on the film Honest, playing the main characters.
+In 1999, three of the group's members – Nicole Appleton, Natalie Appleton and Melanie Blatt – were approached by Dave Stewart to appear in the film Honest, playing the main characters.
 At the same time, remaining member Shaznay Lewis went to the United States to work with William Orbit, noted for his work with American singer and songwriter Madonna, on the songs and backing tracks for All Saints' second album, provisionally titled I Need the Mic.
-In December 1999, reports confirmed that All Saints completed recording for the album, and set its release date for March or April 2000.
+In December 1999, reports confirmed that All Saints had completed recording for the album, and set its release date for March or April 2000.
 "The album is finished and we are now mastering it.
 It has great tracks on it.
 We were even working on the mixing desks.
-We wanted to get involved with every aspect of the album right down to the final version", said Shaznay Lewis.
+We wanted to get involved with every aspect of the album right down to the final version," said Lewis.